Anemia: symptoms, treatment, prevention

 - Bleeding from the alimentary canal.

-Less often, but still there were cases when anemia occurred for a reason (also prioritized):
+Less often, but still there were cases when anemia occurred due to (also prioritized):

 - numerous nosebleeds;